JamesMartin1998/Python-Project/README.md

 ### Run Locally

 This project can be run locally by:
 - Opening the project repository.
 - Opening the dropdown on the 'code' button.
 - Downloading the zip file.
 - Extracting the files from the zip file into a new folder on your computer.
 - Opening the folder in an IDE of your choice.
 - Installing Colorama by typing "pip install colorama" in the terminal.
+- Typing "python run.py" in the terminal.